EdgeJay/investment-plan-projection-app/README.md

 Frontend app bootstrapped via CRA.
 Additional api support provided by Koa.js app.
 Client and server apps are accessible via Nginx and deployable via Docker.

+A working version of the app can also be viewed at http://134.209.40.92

 ## Getting started

 ### Pre-requisites